ergoplatform/ergo/README.md

 1) Unit and property tests: These can be run using the `sbt test` command.
 2) Integration tests: These tests require Docker to be installed.
 Run them with the `sudo sbt it:test` command.
-3) Bootstrapping tests: These tests are time-consuming as they verify that the node is syncing with the main network in various regimes.
+3) Bootstrapping tests: These tests are time-consuming as they verify that the node is syncing with the main network in various modes.
 Docker is also required for these tests.
 Run them with the `sudo sbt it2:test` command.

 ## Setting up the Project in an IDE